Creatrix Studies Program Faculty

 Helen Hye-Sook Hwang, Ph.D.

 Dr. Hwang is the founder of Mago Academy and the field of Creatrix Studies.
 She is a born poet, student, and advocate for Life of ALL and has encountered Ceto-Magoism (the Whale-guided Way of the Creatrix) through her doctoral research on Mago, the Cosmic Mother/Creatrix.
 Dr. Hwang received an M.A. and a Ph.D. degrees in Religion with the emphasis on Women’s Studies.
-To support her research on Magoism (the Way of the Creatrix), she enrolled in an M.A. program in East Asian Studies and specialized in Korean Buddhism.
+To support her research on Magoism (the Way of the Creatrix), she enrolled in an M.A. program in East Asian Studies and specialized in Korean Buddhism at UCLA.
 Authored, edited, and published many books and essays by Mago Books and the peer-reviewed academic journal, S/HE: An International Journal of Goddess Studies, and Return to Mago E-Magazine.

 founding faculty